 Jump to topic

-The principal goal of the Pediatric Hematology/Oncology Fellowship at Penn State Children’s Hospital is to train fellows to become outstanding, independent physicians or physician-scientists and prepare them for an academic career incorporating clinical care, research and education.
+The principal goal of the Pediatric Hematology/Oncology Fellowship at Penn State Health Children’s Hospital is to train fellows to become outstanding, independent physicians or physician-scientists and prepare them for an academic career incorporating clinical care, research and education.

 The first year of the program consists of 13 four-week clinically-focused blocks.
 The second and third years focus on research training and scholarly activities.
 Fellows pursue a basic laboratory, translational laboratory or clinical research track to accomplish their scholarly activities.
 All fellows complete a core scholarly curriculum regardless of their research track.